Want to get updates to your mailbox? 📬

 How To Do Effective Keyword Research

 When I do initial keyword research for a website, I want it to pay off in great traffic and excited visitors who find it by searching the terms I've targeted.
-Here are the five steps I follow.
+Here are the six steps I follow.

 • The keyword itself.